appy-one/acebase-server/README.md

 }
 ```

-NOTE: Just like Firebase, access is denied by default when nu rule is found for the target path.
+NOTE: Just like Firebase, access is denied by default when no rule is found for the target path.
 If an access rule is found, it will be used for any child path.
 Eg: access for child/descending paths can not be overridden.

 ### Schema validation